 It’s often enjoyed alongside desserts (especially with chocolate) or, more modernly, served as an aperitif over ice with a simple garnish.
 Since there’s always a reason to have a bottle of Port on hand, here are several tips to help you enjoy it to the fullest.
 Introduction to Port Wine - Taylor Fladgate.
 Port is one of the great classic European wines and its history is a long and fascinating one.

 The styles and methodologies used to produce, and in particular, age Port are also pretty wide ranging.
+There are two kinds of Port that are more commonly known and leap to the forefront of people’s brains more often than others.
+One is Tawny Port which is often aged for many years, undergoes gradual oxidation and generally uses an average age statement rather than a specific vintage year.
+So if a Port bottle says “20 year Tawny” it means that some of the wine used to make the blend was more than 20 years and some under, but the average is at minimum 20 years.
 Top Port Sherry Madeira Best Wines Ratings Prices.
 Dow's 40 Years Old Tawny Porto Douro, Portugal 15.5/20 — Masterfully aged in oak casks, this fine amber port seduces with warm aromas of nuts, raisins and vanilla; On the palate, flavors of dried fruits and walnuts lead to a long complex finish. $162 (750 ml) Taylor Fladgate 2009 Vintage Porto Douro, Portugal 15.5/20 — This complex, masculine port is well-defined, with a dense mouthfeel and firm tannins. $110 (750 ml) Fonseca 2009 Vintage Port Douro, Portugal 15/20 — With good texture and flavors of blackcurrant, this vintage promises an excellent capability to age well.